Particle scattering in a sonic analogue of special relativity: In-universe observers

 where $\beta$ is the operationally determined sonic fractional velocity of the second set of observers with respect to the first set of observers, given by Eq.~\eqref{Eq:Relativistic velocity composition}, and ${\gamma\coloneqq 1/\sqrt{1-\beta^2}}$.

-Another way to see that measurements of duration and distance made using only the exchange of sound signals can be grouped together into a Lorentz covariant object, $X^\mu$, is that the object being used to define spatial and temporal measurements (the phonon) obeys, in our simplified toy model, the Klein--Gordon equation~\cite{toddSoundClocksSonic2017}.
-The Klein--Gordon equation admits a Lorentz symmetry, and as a consequence of this, any measurements that are made using phonons inherit the Lorentz symmetry that the phonons themselves obey.
+Another way to see that measurements of duration and distance made using only the exchange of sound signals can be grouped together into a Lorentz covariant object, $X^\mu$, is that the object being used to define spatial and temporal measurements (the phonon) obeys, in our simplified toy model, the Klein-Gordon equation~\cite{toddSoundClocksSonic2017}.
+The Klein-Gordon equation admits a Lorentz symmetry, and as a consequence of this, any measurements that are made using phonons inherit the Lorentz symmetry that the phonons themselves obey.

 A consequence of the existence of the sonic four-position vector and its associated Lorentz transformation is that all physical quantities whose values can be determined geometrically---that is to say, from the components of the sonic four-position---transform exactly as expected from special relativity.
-For our purposes, we note that measurements of spatial and/or temporal coordinates (i.e.,~the components $X^\mu$ or ${X^\prime}^\nu$) can be used by in-universe observers to operationally determine the wavelength and frequency of sound waves, and also as a way to operationally determine angles: as a result, between any pair of in-universe-observer reference frames the wavelengths and frequencies of sound waves obey the relativistic Doppler shift formula, and the angle of propagation of an acoustic ray will change via the relativistic aberration formula (where, in both cases, the speed of sound replaces the speed of light).
+For our purposes, we note that measurements of spatial and/or temporal coordinates (i.e.,~the components $X^\mu$ or ${X^\prime}^\nu$) can be used by in-universe observers to operationally determine the wavelength and frequency of sound waves, and also as a way to operationally determine angles: as a result, between any pair of in-universe observer reference frames the wavelengths and frequencies of sound waves obey the relativistic Doppler shift formula, and the angle of propagation of an acoustic ray will change via the relativistic aberration formula (where, in both cases, the speed of sound replaces the speed of light).
 The relativistic Doppler shift formula and the relativistic aberration formula are given, respectively, by:

 where the last relation leads to the following useful expression,